AWeinb/SimplerLandmassBlueprints/README.md

 You need:
 - The Unreal Engine 4.26
 - The Landmass Plugin
-- A mouse to move the golden objects around to refresh the landscape.

 ## Description
 My initial painpoint was that the usual auto-paint approach for